 Science and Public Policy

 One of the most striking developments of contemporary governance has been its increasing engagement with the world of science.
-This is no longer only the case for the special domain of research and development policy where public authorities seek to actively promote scientific and technological innovations.
-Within the recent decades nearly all domains of public policy-making have become profoundly “scientized”: If it concerns the negotiation of a climate policy agreement, the endorsement of a new medical therapy, the release of a genetically modified organism, a treatment scheme for sexual delinquents, the regulation of financial instruments, a public aid program to combat poverty or the transfer of technologies to developing countries – there is barely any area of governance where policy-makers do not base their decisions on the scrutinized evaluation and consultation by some sorts of scientific or professional experts.
-The evolution, structure and wider social implications of this tightening science-policy nexus are the theme of this program.
+This is no longer restricted to the special domain of research and development policy where public authorities seek to promote scientific and technological innovations themselves.
+By now nearly all domains of public policy-making have become profoundly “scientized”, No matter whether it concerns climate, medical therapies, the treatment of sexual delinquents, the regulation of financial instruments, combatting poverty or aiding developing countries – there is barely any area where policy-makers do not base their decisions on the advice of some sort of scientific or professional experts.
+At the same time, scepticism vis-à-vis expertise has also been rising, and worries about “alternative facts” and “post-truth society” have caused new uncertainties about who has the authority to speak to politics.
+The evolution, structure and wider social implications of this tightening science-policy nexus are the theme of this specialisation.

-The participants in this specialization will gain in-depth appreciation of different methods, theories, and practical tools to deconstruct complex policy choice problems and to identify and evaluate viable policy alternatives.
+The participants in this specialisation will gain in-depth appreciation of different methods, theories, and practical tools to deconstruct complex policy choice problems and to identify and evaluate viable policy alternatives.
 By the end of this training module the participants will:

 · Understand the various ways in which policy problems can be framed

 · Be capable of applying a systemic perspective to policy problem solving

 · Be capable of analytic reasoning and communication

 The participants will be introduced to the various approaches, concepts, and methodologies of public-policy-analysis, and will be trained in applying them in a case-based way.
 At the same time, the participants will learn how to communicate their expertise concisely and convincingly.